DaWelli/DIGCRE-project/Video2Video/README.md

 # Video2Video Style Transfer Project

 This project implements Video2Video style transfer using a workflow.
 I've detailed each iteration in the respective folder; visit them for an overview.
 Below, I’ll provide a quick summary of the content in each folder’s README.
-I'll also provide the .json file for a quick copy & paste.
+I'll also provide the .png file for a quick copy & paste, just drag it into your ComfyUI.

 ## Version Navigation
 ### Video2Video